 If at the end of your trek you felt your trekking guide and support team did an outstanding job, tipping is appreciated.
-The amount is entirely a personal preference, however as a guideline, we suggest each hiker contributes the following to a collective pool.
-We suggest a tipping amount of $40 per person for the Inca Trail and $35 per person for the Lares Trek.
+The amount is entirely a personal preference, please see the Tipping section for guidelines.

 8. All travellers are required to pay the tax on domestic flights in Peru.
 Foreign travellers are exempt form this, and proving you are indeed a foreign traveller can be done by providing us with your international ticket number (ITN).
 Travellers who do not submit international ticket numbers at least 30 days prior to Day 1 of their tour will be required to pay the domestic tax on all included flights.

 Please be advised during the wet season (Jan - April) if there are periods of severe rain some of the campsites on the Inca Trail may become unusable.
 In the interest of your safety, there may be changes made locally to the trekking itinerary if the conditions of the campsites are assessed to be unsafe.